stowns/unofficial-adaptive-support-agent/README.md

 # An (Unofficial) Adaptive ML Support Agent
-RAG-enabled ReAct Agent designed to help answer questions related to [Adaptive ML](https://docs.adaptive-ml.com/v0.10/introduction/introduction)
+RAG-enabled ReAct Agent designed to help answer questions related to [Adaptive ML](https://docs.adaptive-ml.com/v0.10/introduction/introduction).
+Can expose the agent via a socket.io server for web-based communication or run as a CLI agent.

 ## Prerequisites